CarInsurance.com Insights

 - Gap insurance through your car insurance provider is usually the most affordable option.
 It often costs significantly less than buying from a dealer or lender.

-- It’s easier to manage.
+- It’s easier to manage when you purchase from your auto insurer.
 Keeping gap coverage bundled with your standard auto policy means one point of contact for claims and billing.

 - It’s flexible and cancelable.
 You can often remove gap insurance from your policy at any time and receive a prorated refund if coverage is no longer needed (such as when your loan balance drops below your car’s value).